Teleportation-Based Continuous Variable Quantum Cryptography: Security analysis

 We want to study how the teleportation-based CVQKD protocol responds to a lossy channel, or equivalently, to the BS attack.
 This will allow us to determine the level of loss in which a secure key can be extracted via direct reconciliation and no postselection.

-\subsubsection{Lossy channel or the presence of Eve}
+\subsection{Lossy channel or the presence of Eve}

 We want to investigate the security of the present scheme to the BS attack.
-In the BS attack an eavesdropper (Eve) inserts a BS of transmittance $\eta$, $0\leq \eta \leq 1$, during the transmission to Bob of his share of the entangled two-mode squeezed state (mode 3 in Fig. \ref{fig_esquema}).
-Bob will receive a signal with intensity $\eta$ and Eve the rest.
+In the BS attack an eavesdropper (Eve) inserts a BS of transmittance $\eta$, $0\leq \eta \leq 1$, during the transmission to Bob of his share of the entangled two-mode squeezed state (mode 3 in figure \ref{fig_esquema}).
+In this case Bob will receive a signal with intensity $\eta$ and Eve the rest.
 With her share of the signal, $1-\eta$, Eve proceeds as Bob in order to extract information of the key.

 The BS is inserted before Bob receives his mode and therefore before he applies the displacements $\hat{D}(\lambda)$ and $\hat{D}(\gamma)$, with $\gamma = \alpha$ or $i\alpha$.
-Bob's state before the insertion of the BS is $|\chi'\rangle$ as given in Eq.~(\ref{initial3}).
+Bob's state before the insertion of the BS is $|\chi'\rangle$ as given in equation (\ref{initial3}).
 Hence, the joint state of Bob and Eve before the BS is

 with $\varphi_0(x_4)$ given by Eq. (\ref{in}) with $\alpha =0$.
 But since